Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 layer only receives 8-bit input values:

-* if the data is already in 8-bit format it can be sent to the AEE inputs without rescaling.
+* if the data is already in 8-bit format it can be sent to the Akida inputs without rescaling.
 * if the data has been scaled to ease training, it is necessary to provide the scaling coefficients at model conversion.